 Outside of his ACLU work, Wookie is also a Lecturer in Law at the William S. Richardson School of Law, where he teaches first-year legal writing.

-In his free time, Wookie trains for and competes in 100-mile trail races, and otherwise takes advantage of the many opportunities for outdoor exploration in Hawaiʻi with his wife.
+In his free time, Wookie trains for 100-mile trail races and enjoys exploring the trails and beaches of Hawaiʻi with his wife and daughter.